What Is The Best Desiccant Dehumidifier? Top 8 Options Reviewed…

 How It Actually Works

 The rotating drum has a large process zone (about 75% of the total surface area of the drum) and a recharge zone.
 Warm air is pulled through the process zone by the large fan in the back of the unit.
-The desiccant compound adsorbs moisture as the air is passed through the process zone.
+The desiccant compound absorbs moisture as the air is passed through the process zone.

 Once the air moves through the process zone it is sent out of the top of the dehumidifier.
 The heater covers the recharge zone and it reheats humid air that is pulled through the desiccant as it passes through in the opposite direction of the incoming humid air.

 The air that is reheated by the heater removes the moisture that has been collected by the desiccant.
-When this happens the moisture is released into the air.
+When this happens moisture is released into the air.
 The now warm humid air leaves the recharge zone and enters the condenser at the front of the dehumidifier.

 The warm humid air in the condenser will condense at room temperature.
 The water that forms from the condensation process drips down into a collection bucket.
-Once full, the removable bucket can be taken out of the unit and the water disposed of.
+Once full, the removable bucket can be taken out of the unit, and the water disposed of.

 The main difference between a consumer-grade and a commercial desiccant dehumidifier is that the commercial style does not have a condenser.
 Instead, the warm moist air that leaves the recharge zone is removed by being pushed through the top of the unit and away through ducting.

 As there is no condensation step in a commercial desiccant dehumidifier, they can dehumidify at much colder temperatures.
-They can also operate effectively in reducing humidity at far lower moisture levels than residential/consumer style desiccant dehumidifiers.
+They can also operate effectively in reducing humidity at far lower moisture levels than residential/consumer-style desiccant dehumidifiers.

 Advantages and Disadvantages of Desiccant Dehumidifiers